jobial-io/sclap/README.md

       --ttl=PARAM       Time to live.
 ```

-or on a colour terminal you should get something like:
+On a colour terminal you should get something like:

 ![alt PingExample](https://raw.githubusercontent.com/jobial-io/sclap/master/sclap-examples/pingExampleScreenshot.png)